-The start of the tax year on 6 April 2017 saw the launch of the Lifetime ISA (LISA), which was announced in the 2016 Budget.
-This new type of ISA is designed to help you save for a first home or for your retirement at the same time.
+The start of the new tax year on 6 April 2017 saw the launch of the Lifetime ISA (LISA), which was announced in the 2016 Budget.
+This is a new type of Individual Savings Account (ISA) designed to help you save for a first home or for your retirement at the same time.
 To be eligible, you have to be aged between 18 and 39 years old (up until your 40th birthday).

 The material on the site is the copyright material of Elite Wealth Management.
 You may not copy, reproduce, republish, disassemble, decompile, reverse engineer, download, post, broadcast, transmit, make available to the public or otherwise use Elite Wealth Management’s content in any way except for your own personal, non-commercial use.
 This includes but is not limited to all individual fund manager data such as rankings of fund managers and ratings of fund managers.
 Elite Wealth Management does not accept any liability for your reliance upon, or any errors or omissions.
 Any other use of Elite Wealth Management’s content requires the prior written permission of Alan Powell, Director of Elite Wealth Management.

 Elite Wealth Management is authorised and regulated by the Financial Conduct Authority no: 496442 and is bound by its rules.

 Will writing is not regulated by the Financial Conduct Authority.